Congratulations! It's time to enroll your child in pre-k or kindergarten!

 Who is considered low income?

-City Schools uses federal guidelines based on number of family members (including children) and the family's total monthly income, which includes monthly earnings, TANF, child support, alimony, food stamps, benefits for immigrants, retirement, Social Security, and foster care.
+City Schools uses federal guidelines based on the number of family members (including children) and the family's total monthly income, which includes monthly earnings, TANF, child support, alimony, food stamps, benefits for immigrants, retirement, Social Security, and foster care.
+When registering, you will need to provide proof of income dated within the past 30 days.

 |Family Size||Total Annual Income|